DaikiMaekawa2/augmentus_assignment/README.md

 The test suite performs the following actions:

-1. Downsampling Reduction: Verifies that Voxel Down-sampling successfully reduces the point count while remaining non-zero.

-2. Normal Creation: Asserts that the NormalEstimator creates a normals array with the correct (N x 3) dimensionality.

-3. Clustering Segmentation: Confirms that the resulting clusters count is greater than one, achieving geometric separation.

-4. Clustering Regression: Asserts that the size of the largest segmented cluster remains stable against a known "Golden Standard" value (within 1% tolerance).

-5. Empty Input (Processor/Normal Estimation/Clustering): Verifies that passing an empty point cloud to them does not crash and returns zero points/clusters.

-The test suite performs three actions:

 1. Linting (Flake8): Checks all Python source files for PEP 8 style violations.

-2. Unit Tests: Verifies core functionality, such as ensuring Voxel Down-sampling correctly reduces the point count and clustering produces multiple segments.
+2. Downsampling Reduction: Verifies that Voxel Down-sampling successfully reduces the point count while remaining non-zero.

+3. Normal Creation: Asserts that the NormalEstimator creates a normals array with the correct (N x 3) dimensionality.

+4. Clustering Segmentation: Confirms that the resulting clusters count is greater than one, achieving geometric separation.

-3. Regression Test: Compares the size of the largest cluster against a known Golden Standard value to ensure stability against code changes.
+5. Clustering Regression: Asserts that the size of the largest segmented cluster remains stable against a known "Golden Standard" value (within 1% tolerance).

+6. Empty Input (Processor/Normal Estimation/Clustering): Verifies that passing an empty point cloud to them does not crash and returns zero points/clusters.

 ## Documentation